BerkeleyHCI/edg-ide/ide-getting-started.md

 Start by creating a new block, `Lf21215tmr`.
 Since this won't be a footprint, it should extend `Block` directly, and you can insert such code by right clicking on All Blocks in the library browser.

-> Note that in contrast to the previous one, this drops the `_Device` postfix we used to indicate a footprint block.
+> In contrast to definition we just wrote, this drops the `_Device` postfix we used to indicate a footprint block.

 Again, if you want to work with this in the graphical editor, you can recompile once you've added the block code, then instantiate it from the library browser.
 If you had the `Lf21215tmr_Device` block in your top-level design, you can delete that.